 In general, a fairway drive leaves nothing more than a short iron into the par four holes, even those with a low stroke index.
 Some of the par threes are long, in excess of 175 metres, but counterbalancing this, three of the four par fives are reachable in two for many golfers.

-A feature holes on the front nine is the short par four 3rd, played to a narrow fairway with trees on either side.
-A bunker protects the right flank as the hole doglegs in that direction and there’s a well-placed bunker to the left of the green, which is also guarded by a small pond at the front.
+A feature holes on the front nine is the par four 4th, played to a narrow fairway with trees on either side.
+A bunker protects the left flank as the hole doglegs right and there’s a well-placed bunker to the left of the green, which is also guarded by a small pond at the front.

 On the inward half, the 12th is a tough, left doglegged par four that’s often played into the wind.
 The hole plays slightly downhill but that doesn’t really make it any shorter.
 The landing area is quite tight, with water on the left hand side, and the green lies behind a deep bunker that will swallow up anything short.